 The data about the solar radiation are necessary for determination of the energy that should be received from the PV system for a period of one year.
 Nowadays, for dimensioning of PV systems are used specialized software tools (PVSYST, PVSOL, SAM, PV Designer).
 These tools offer possibilities for detailed creation of the scene (near and far objects, height of the horizon), exact location, plane tilt and pane azimouth of the modules, etc. They integrate large number of databases with components that are regularly updating and databases about solar radiation.

-Picial hall 2.25: CAD design of PV system set on a roof of industrial hall (simulation of software tool PVSYST)
+Pic.
+2.25: CAD design of PV system placed on a roof house (simulation with software too PVSYST)